n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.chainllm.md

 On this page, you'll find the node parameters for the Basic LLM Chain node, and links to more resources.

-!!! note "Examples and templates"
+/// note | Examples and templates
 For usage examples and templates to help you get started, refer to n8n's [LangChain integrations](https://n8n.io/integrations/basic-llm-chain/){:target=_blank .external-link} page.
+///
 ## Node parameters

 ### Prompt